MillenaryMan/CAMPS-Server/Protect Server.md

 # 1. Monitor Network Traffic

 *  Monitor Network Traffic with Gnome System Monitor.
-> If you prefer a graphical user interface, you can use the Gnome System Monitor to monitor bandwidth usage
+> If you prefer a graphical user interface, you can use the Gnome System Monitor to monitor bandwidth usage.

 To install Gnome System Monitor, open a terminal and run:
 ```bash